tridesclous/tridesclous/doc/installation.rst

 Case 2 : with pip (prefered on linux)
 -------------------------------------

-Here I propose my method that install tridesclous with debian like dstro in an isolateted environement with virtualenvwrapper.
+Here I propose my favorite method that install tridesclous with debian like distro in an isolated environement with virtualenvwrapper.
 Every other method is also valid.

 Open a terminal and do: